bendtherules/bendtherules.github.com/posts/function-name-binding.md

 To start off, there is `arguments.callee` - which seems like a easy option, but its considered a legacy artifact which is [not allowed in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments/callee) and also doesn't work with arrow functions.
 So, when you declare a function - now you have to know exactly what variable javascript creates for this function and in which scope - so that you can call it correctly.

 When you write a function, you are (often) not declaring a var/let/const yourself.
 So, how exactly does the engine create this variable which points to the function?
+That's all this article is about.

 # Function.name and name binding